eclipse-sumo/sumo/docs/web/docs/Tutorials/TaxiService.md

     for i, val in enumerate(peopleWaiting):
         pickup.append(traci.person.getTaxiReservations(0)[i].id)
     # if one Taxi should pick up all customers, the list needs to clarify the drop off
-    # hence the pickup is extendet by the order of drop offs
+    # hence the pickup is extended by the order of drop offs
     # pickup.extend(pickup)
     try:
         fleet = traci.vehicle.getTaxiFleet(0)